Looking for fundraising ideas? Have a great idea, but aren’t sure how to promote it? Never fear, we’ve got you covered.

 4. Donate to your own campaign

 - Kick off the giving by making a personal donation of any amount to show just how much you care.
-This seed money for your campaign shows that your efforts are legitimate and communicates your ambition.
+This shows that your efforts are legitimate and communicates your ambition.

 - Any amount will show your commitment, but do keep in mind your gift sets a standard for visitors.
 Consider how many people you think will give towards your goal and remember: smaller gifts add up.